LauraNolan/marti/crits/campaigns/README.md

 ---

-Added in a duplication check for incoming taxii messages.
+Added in a duplication check for incoming TAXII messages.

 ---